Battle of Pensacola (1814)

-The Battle of Pensacola (7-9 November 1814) was a battle of the Creek War during the War of 1812, in which American forces fought against forces from the kingdoms of Britain and Spain who were aided by the Creek Indians and African-American slaves allied with the British.
+The Battle of Pensacola (7–9 November 1814) took place, following the Creek War, as part of the Gulf Coast operations during the War of 1812.
 General Andrew Jackson led his infantry against British and Spanish forces controlling the city of Pensacola in Spanish Florida.
-Allied forces abandoned the city, and the remaining Spanish forces surrendered to Jackson.
+The Spanish forces surrendered the city to Jackson, and the outlying British contingent withdrew.

-The battle was the only engagement of the war to take place within the sovereignty of the Kingdom of Spain, which was angered by the rapid withdrawal of British forces.
-Britain's naval squadron of five warships also withdrew from the city.
+The battle was the only engagement of the war to take place in territory under the sovereignty of the Kingdom of Spain.